studenttak/modules/0433/mdModule.md

 * A major revision that takes a significant amount of time.
 During the revision, the `main` branch remains to be the one published.
 This way, learners do not get affected by the partial updates that may render a document unsuitable for publication.
 * A learner may fork a repository for interleaving notes in the source material.
 This is, in a way, equivalent to making a photocopy of an entire book to mark up the photocopy without affecting what other learners see in the published version.

-In the first case, when the revision is completed, it needs to be merged to the `main` branch.
+In the first case, when the revision is completed, it needs to be merged into the `main` branch.
 In the second case, however, a student may continue to keep a fork permanently without merging it back to the `main` branch.

+In the second scenario, what if the OER developers make significant revisions after the learner forked for note-taking purposes?
+This is where `GitHub` (it is a feature of `git`, the underlying tool) offers a unique feature.
+The learner can choose to "sync fork" to integrate all changes to the `main` branch of the repository to the forked branch.